-Elections are a vital part of democratic transitions, decolonization, and the implementation of peace agreements around the globe, and the United Nations plays a major role in providing international assistance to these important processes of change.
+Elections are a vital part of democratic processes including, political transitions, implementation of peace agreements and consolidation of democracy.
+The United Nations plays a major role in providing international assistance to these important processes of change.

 History and Evolution

 The history of the United Nations is interwoven with elections.
-In the late 1940s, shortly after its founding, the UN observed elections on the Korean Peninsula.
-During the subsequent era of trusteeship and decolonization, the United Nations supervised and observed numerous plebiscites, referenda and elections worldwide.
+During the era of trusteeship and decolonization, the United Nations supervised and observed numerous plebiscites, referenda and elections worldwide.

-During the 1990s, the United Nations organized or observed landmark elections and popular consultations in Timor-Leste, South Africa, Mozambique, El Salvador and Cambodia.
-More recently, the Organization has provided crucial technical and logistical assistance in milestone elections in many countries, including in Afghanistan, Burundi, the Democratic Republic of the Congo, Iraq, Nepal, Sierra Leone and Sudan.
+During the 1990s, the United Nations observed, supervised or conducted landmark elections and popular consultations in Timor-Leste, South Africa, Mozambique, El Salvador and Cambodia.
+More recently, the Organization has provided crucial technical and logistical assistance in milestone elections in many countries, including in Afghanistan, Central African Republic, the Democratic Republic of the Congo, Iraq, Nepal, Sierra Leone and Sudan.

-Demand for U.N. electoral assistance is growing, as is the duration and complexity of operations.
-Electoral observation, once a core activity in early UN support, is now rare, and technical assistance has grown exponentially.
+Demand for United Nations electoral assistance is growing, as is the duration and complexity of operations.
+Electoral observation, once a core activity in early United Nations support, is now rare, and technical assistance has grown exponentially.
 Assistance is closely regulated by the UN General Assembly, and its evolution is reflected in a series of resolutions since 1991 (please refer to the latest resolutions in this regard including A/RES/70/168 of 2016 and A/RES/72/164 of 2017).

-Even as UN electoral assistance evolves to adapt to the changing needs and circumstances of its Member States, it continues to be based on the principle established in the Universal Declaration of Human Rights – that the will of the people, as expressed through periodic and genuine elections, shall be the basis of government authority.
+Even as the United Nations electoral assistance evolves to adapt to the changing needs and circumstances of Member States, it continues to be based on the principle established in the Universal Declaration of Human Rights – that the will of the people, as expressed through periodic and genuine elections, shall be the basis of government authority.

 Types of Assistance

 United Nations electoral assistance is provided based on the principle that there is no one-size-fits-all approach.
 UN electoral support programs are tailored according to the specific needs of each requesting Member State.
-Although considerable international attention has been given to elections conducted in the context of UN peacekeeping missions or other post-conflict settings, most electoral assistance activities take the form of technical assistance in non-mission settings.
+Although considerable international attention has been given to elections conducted in the context of United Nations peacekeeping missions or other post-conflict settings, most electoral assistance activities take the form of technical assistance in non-mission settings.
 The following are examples of some of the various types of electoral assistance provided by the United Nations.
 These are drawn from a number of UN electoral policy documents:

-While most assistance originates with a Member State request, United Nations electoral assistance may also be provided at the request of the Security Council or the General Assembly, as is often the case when peacekeeping or peace building missions are established with electoral components.
-However, UN electoral assistance must also be agreed to by the relevant Member State
+While most assistance originates with a Member State request, United Nations electoral assistance may also be provided based on a mandate from the Security Council or the General Assembly, as is often the case when peacekeeping or special political missions are established with electoral components.

-Because many aspects of the electoral preparations cycle (e.g. voter registration) take place months or even years before the election event, requests for electoral assistance have to be submitted in sufficient time.
+Because many aspects of electoral preparation (e.g., voter registration) take place months or even years before the election event, requests for electoral assistance should be submitted in sufficient time.
 Requests for assistance should be made early in advance to ensure there is adequate time to assess the request and potentially provide such assistance.

-Once the request has been submitted, an evaluation by the United Nations takes place.
-Normally, the evaluation includes a needs assessment mission (NAM) to the country or a desk review, both conducted by the Electoral Assistance Division.
+Once the request has been submitted, an assessment by the United Nations takes place.
+The assessment can take the form of a needs assessment mission (NAM) to the country or a desk review, both conducted by the Electoral Assistance Division.
 Based on the NAM report, the Focal Point for Electoral Assistance decides whether the UN should provide support and if support is to be provided, what type of support to provide.

-Following approval by the Focal Point, design and implementation of the proposed assistance is carried out by the relevant UN entity, in accordance with the NAM recommendations and with advice from the Electoral Assistance Division.
+Following approval by the Focal Point, design and implementation of the proposed assistance is carried out by the relevant United Nations entity or entities, in accordance with the NAM recommendations and with advice from the Electoral Assistance Division.

 UN entities providing electoral assistance